hirefrank/www/src/pages/about.md

 indexable: true
 title: About
 url: /about/
+description: "Frank Harris is a seasoned product leader with over 20 years of experience leading teams and building products across companies like Slack, Etsy, and Google."
 ---

 Frank Harris is a seasoned product leader with over 20 years of experience leading teams and building products across companies like Slack, Etsy, and Google.